sanssushi/scala-exercises/README.md

   doThis andThen doThat.trace andThen combineResults.tupled
 ```

-And for the composition of computations of the same kind, like `Future` or `IO`, there's of course Scala's
+For the composition of computations of the same kind, like `Future` or `IO`, there's of course Scala's
-for-comprehension, that makes use of `flatMap` and `map` behind the scenes:
+for-comprehension which makes use of `flatMap` and `map` behind the scenes.

 ```scala 3
 def doThis: A => Future[B]